 Dr Tan's Balance Method'Stand a pole in the sun and you immediately see it's shadow' was a saying Dr Richard Tan used to illustrate the fact that the effect of acupuncture treatment should be immediate.
 Sadly, Dr Tan passed away in November 2015, leaving as his legacy an acupuncture system which produces remarkable results.
 Dr Tan combined his engineering background with his lifelong study of the Chinese Bagua and I Ching to design his unique style of acupuncture which is still taught throughout the world.
 The points treated are distant from but related to the sick or injured acupuncture channel.
 Most of the points used are located on the arms and legs so there is no need to undress.
 Patients know that this method is working because their pain starts to ease as soon as the needes are inserted.
-Trish was lucky enough to study with Dr Tan during his last visit to Dublin in June 2015, and uses his Balance Method to treat all kinds of illness and pain.
+I was lucky enough to study with Dr Tan during his last visit to Dublin in June 2015, and use his Balance Method to treat all kinds of illness and pain.

-AFPATrish is a member of the Acupuncture Foundation Professional Association which ensures that the patient’s best interests are a priority, and that a strict code of ethics is adhered to.
-You are welcome to avail of a free thirty minute initial consultation, either at the clinic or by phone or skype, before embarking on a course of treatment.
-You can text or use the contact form to request a consultation.
-The cost of acupuncture treatment can be claimed from all health insurance companies in Ireland.
+AFPAMembership of the Acupuncture Foundation Professional Association ensures that the patient’s best interests are a priority, and that a strict code of ethics is adhered to.
+Members are obliged to take part in ongoing professional development and to hold First Aid Responder certificates.
+The cost of acupuncture treatment with AFPA members can be claimed from all health insurance companies in Ireland.

 Baile an tSéipéil